What can we do for the prevention of COVID-19 outbreaks?

 On March 12, a General Community Quarantine (GCQ) was declared in Metro Manila.
 At this point, there were 35 confirmed cases, with 5 deaths.
 Patients 5 and 6 were among those who passed away.

-This is an alarmingly high number of cases, and it would be very difficult for our health sector to handle 40,000 cases of COVID-19.
+This is an alarmingly high number of cases, and it would be very difficult for our health sector to handle all these cases of COVID-19.
 This is why we need to take action immediately to slow down and prevent future cases of COVID-19.

 One of the biggest contributors to the outbreak is the population density of Metro Manila.
 Having a large number of people located in such a small area greatly increases the risk of transmission.